alexwhar10/git_practice/README.md

 # My First Git Repository

-This is a practice repository for learning Git.
+This is a practice repository for learning Git

 ## Project Status